oitzujoey/duck-lisp/language.md

 (f)  (; ⇒ 5)
 ```

+The reason for the extra set of parentheses around the definition is because `defun` may only be used as a top-level form in a scope.

 Expressions are never treated as functions.
+Attempting to call them will wrap another scope around them, which does nothing.

 ```lisp
 (((defun dummy () 5)))  (; ⇒ (closure 2))